swagkarna/Defeat-Defender-V1.2.0/README.md

 https://user-images.githubusercontent.com/46685308/120778529-0bb82e80-c544-11eb-9a54-d7f5d30fddd0.mp4

- :pray: Please Dont upload sample anywhere...Its been fifth time i am again making this script fud
+ :pray: Please Don't upload sample anywhere...Its been fifth time i am again making this script fud

 ---

-## Bypasssing Windows-Defender Techniques :
+## Bypassing Windows-Defender Techniques :

 Recently Windows Introduced new Feature called "Tamper Protection".Which Prevents the disable of real-time protection and modifying defender registry keys using powershell or cmd...If you need to disable real-time protection you need to do manually....But We will disable Real Time Protection using NSudo without trigerring Windows Defender